obenno/StarScope/README.md

 ## Release Note

+### StarScope v1.1.3

+- Added `--outBAMsortingBinsN 300` option to STARsolo process to solve the RAM issue when sorting a very large BAM file, refer to [STAR #870](https://github.com/alexdobin/STAR/issues/870)

 ### StarScope v1.1.2

 - Use soft link instead of cat when there is only one fastq file